ZoneMinder/zoneminder/README.txt

 use it with ZoneMinder then the first thing you need to do  is ensure  that  it  has  an accurate entry in  the  capabilities table.
-To  do this you need to go to the Control tab  of  the Monitor  configuration dialog and select 'Edit'  where  it  is listed by the Control Type selection box.
+To  do this you need to go to the Control tab  of  the Monitor  configuration dialog and select `Edit'  where  it  is listed by the Control Type selection box.
 This will bring up a new  window  which lists, with a brief summary,  the  existing capabilities.
 To edit an existing capability to modify  select